ReeceYankey/Example-Code/CanvasGradeChecker/README.md

 CanvasWebScraper.py launches a chrome emulator where you just have to log in to canvas and it will automatically grab existing grades.
-It then stores these into csv files and then updates the Galipatia Academic Success Database.xlsx accordingly.
-If you run UpdateFromCSV.py directly, it uses the existing csv files from a previous run and updates the spreadsheet.
+It then stores these into csv files, updates the Galipatia Academic Success Database.xlsx accordingly, and saves it into a file called updated.xlsx.
+If you run UpdateFromCSV.py directly, it uses the existing csv files from a previous run to update the spreadsheet.

+Note: if a teacher doesn't put grades in Canvas, this program will empty that class's data

 Setup:
 1. pip install selenium